dmx-systems/dmx-documentation/docs/user.rst

 Creating user accounts
 ======================

+.. note:: If you have existing users in an LDAP directory we recommend you to use our `LDAP plugin <https://download.dmx.systems/plugins/dmx-ldap/>`_.
+Learn how to install it in our :ref:`Admin Documentation<admin-plugin-installation>`.

 In DMX, you create user accounts just the way you create everything else, too:
 Enter a user name into the search field.